tiy-lv-python-2015-10/Christmas-Crowdsource/README.md

 # Christmas List Crowdsource - Backend

 ## Description
+The overall project is basically a wish list generator.
+* A user can create a list
+* The list owner can then share a link with friends and family
+* Visitors will be able to pledge to buy an item or pledge to pay for part of it
+* Once an item is fully pledged it becomes reserved
+* The owner will never see what is reserved and what is not (we want it to be a surprise)
+* When a person pledges they will be prompted for a credit card which will be processed through stripe
+* When a list deadline passes the list is set to inactive and all partially funded items are refunded (otherwise it is embezzlement)

 As the backend your job in the group is to provide the front end with api endpoints they need.
 On a simple level this should include the basic 5 verbs but will need to include other api end points as the need arises.
 Your job will also be try try to keep your api clean and Restful.

 ## Details